DennisBayer/fuzzygit/README.md

 * `FUZZYGIT_IS_ECHO_STATUS=(true|false)` - [default: `true`] -
   Toggle fuzzygit status infos.
 * `FUZZYGIT_IS_PREVIEW_SED=(true|false)` - [default: `true`] -
-  (experimantal) Use fzf patterns in preview instead of sed command.
+  (experimental) Use fzf patterns in preview instead of sed command.
-  Set to `true` if `$SHELL`, which is used in preview by fzf, cannot handle the preview command. _Note:_ Some previews might not work as excpected.
+  Set to `true` if `$SHELL`, which is used in preview by fzf, cannot handle the preview command. _Note:_ Some previews might not work as expected.
 * `FUZZYGIT_PREVIEW_GIT_LOG_OPTS` - [default: `--stat`] -
   Set the options which are passed to `git log` when it is used in a preview environment.